Real estate commission: a guide to who pays, how much and more

 This includes:

-• Setting up a marketing campaign that’s customised to the demographic most likely to buy your property.
+- Setting up a marketing campaign: It should be customised to the demographic most likely to buy your property.
 Real estate agents know who your property is most likely to appeal to and what their buying behaviours are.
+They can write engaging copy and highlight key selling features, and create targeted digital and print campaigns.

-• Returning phone calls and other enquiries from potential buyers about the property.
-They work long hours to make sure every enquiry is followed up quickly.
+- Regular vendor updates: Real estate agents offer weekly reports with buyer feedback, online views, inquiries, and agent insights.
+They return phone calls and other enquiries from potential buyers about the property.
+They make sure every enquiry is followed up quickly.
 Too slow, and the person may have moved on to the next property, so time is of the essence.

 Typically, real estate agents provide some or all of the following services to a buyer:

-• Putting them on a database that means they get advance notice of new listings
+- Adding them to their database to ensure they get advance notice of new listings

 How much do you pay a real estate agent?

-There is no standard real estate commission, so it can vary a lot from agent to agent.
+There is no standard real estate commission, so it can vary from agent to agent.
+Agent rates also vary from state to state in Australia.
 The way in which the fee is determined also varies.
 When asking 'how much does a real estate agent charge?' make sure you understand the total amount that will be due before you sign a contract.

 There is no legislation that determines what a real estate agent can charge.
+In Canberra, the average real estate commission is between 2%-3% for selling property.
 Fees are determined by agreement between agent and seller.
-Most agents have a standard fee, or fee structure, which they will tell you up front.
+Most agents have a standard fee, or fee structure, which they will tell you upfront.
 You can try and negotiate that fee, and they can choose whether to agree to the lower rate or not.

-The seller and real estate agent sign an agreement.
+The seller and real estate agent each sign an agreement.
 The agreement sets out the responsibilities of both parties.
-This includes the amount of commission and the amount agreed upon for the marketing campaign.
+This includes the amount of commission as well as the agreed amount for the marketing campaign.

-It also gives the agent sole rights to sell the property for a set period of time.
-That means that the seller can’t use another agent during that time.
+It also gives the agent exclusive rights to sell the property for a set period of time.
+That means that the seller can’t engage another agent during that time.
 It also means that even if the seller sells the property themselves, the agent will collect their commission.
-If your agency agreement is current and a friend approaches you and asks to buy your house, you will still need to pay commission.
+If your agency agreement is current and a friend approaches you and asks to buy your house, you will still need to pay the commission.

 Real estate commission structures